inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/403-determining-idp-camp-location.rst

 Clip
 ....
 Clip is used to cut an input feature with another feature (clip feature).
-The attributes from input feature are left intact, only the shape of the input feature will follow the shape of the clipping feature.
+The attributes from the input feature are left intact, only the shape of the input feature will follow the shape of the clipping feature.

 .. image:: /static/training/intermediate/qgis-inasafe/image53.*
    :align: center